cwendorf/CALM/docs/examples/extractingHypotheses.md

 ##     -0.33  0.67 -0.33
 ```

 The intercept is equivalent to the mean of the group means.
-Parameters represent the difference between each group and the grand mean.
+Remaining parameters represent the difference between each group and the grand mean.
 The last group is not compared.

 #### Example: contr.helmert